Finance Excel template

 Purpose

-Separate revenue assumptions from cost assumptions so scenario review stays readable.
+Separate revenue, payroll, and cost assumptions so scenario review stays readable.

-Track cumulative profit and the break-even point month by month.
+Track cumulative profit, ending cash, and the break-even point month by month.

 Start with the team size and launch month.